 With respect to homelessness, researchers have also identified "hidden homelessness" as an important aspect to consider.
-Unlike the population who live on the streets and/or access shelters, the "hidden homeless" have access to some form of accommodation (i.e. temporary accommodation with friends or family etc.).
-159 Persons with disabilities are more likely to experience hidden homelessness, with their parents because they lack access to the resources and support necessary to live on their own, and an estimated 10,000 adults under aged 65 are in long-term care facilities and nursing homes because of a lack of supports and affordable housing.
-162
+Unlike the population who live on the streets and/or access shelters, the "hidden homeless" have access to some form of accommodation (i.e. temporary accomodation with friends or family etc.).159 Persons with disabilities are more likely to experience hidden homelessness,

-Homelessness and housing needs have unique aspects for persons with disabilities, while those with physical disabilities may require accessibility features, someone with an intellectual disability may need a support workers to help them navigate tenancy issues, yet these supports may not be available.
-With respect to intellectual disability, an estimated 13,200 adults aged 30 and older are living limited to various groups, it is clear that an intersectional lens is needed and that the needs of women and girls with disabilities cannot fully be captured by only understanding them as members of only one group.
+Homelessness and housing needs have unique aspects for persons with disabilities, while those with physical disabilities may require accessibility features, someone with an intellectual disability may need a support workers to help them navigate tenancy issues, yet these supports may not be available.161 With respect to intellectual disability, an estimated 13,200 adults aged 30 and older are living with their parents because they lack access to the resources and support necessary to live on their own, and an estimated 10,000 adults under aged 65 are in longterm care facilities and nursing homes because of a lack of supports and affordable housing.162

 Homelessness is an important indicator and determinant of health for women and girls with disabilities as it both connects to and is influenced by other social determinants of health.
-While research in this area is often times

-"With respect to intellectual disability, an estimated 13,200 adults aged 30 and older are living with their parents because they lack access to the resources and support necessary to live on their own."
+While research in this area is often times "With respect to intellectual disability, an estimated 13,200 adults aged 30 and older are living with their parents because they lack access to the resources and support necessary to live on their own."